 As the United States inches towards Bitcoin’s mainstream adoption, the regulators seek clarity in relation to the new reporting requirements put forth by the Biden administration.

-Members of the Republic and Democratic party have appealed, in different occasions, to amend the crypto tax reporting reforms along with a plea to redefine the word “broker” in crypto transactions.
+Members of the Republican and Democratic parties have appealed, on different occasions, to amend the crypto tax reporting reforms along with a plea to redefine the word “broker” in crypto transactions.

 Starting from 2024, the bipartisan infrastructure bill requires the general public to declare digital asset transactions worth more than $10,000 to the Internal Revenue Service.
 The bill currently considers miners and validators, hardware and software developers and protocol developers as brokers.